Quantum Computing for Heavy Quarkonium Spectroscopy: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to G. Ortiz for many valuable discussions, in particular on the variational methods for excited states.
 We also thank M. Shepherd and A. Szczepaniak for helpful comments.
-This work is supported by the NSF Grant No. PHY-1913729.
+This work is supported by the NSF Grant No. PHY-2209183.
+This material is partly based upon work done within the framework of the ExoHad Collaboration, supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics.